onboardist/coachmarks/README.md

     * Favor vertical positioning, centered horizontally

 - [ ] Try favoring anchoring line to middle edge and then reposition to closer corner if it's closer.
 This may still not work the best.
-- [ ] Set up CI tests on api/ *NOTE*: ava is failing on trying to import scss file.
-Will need to precompile somehow.
-Or maybe test with cypress?
 - [ ] Add transition(s) for showing/hiding overlay
 - [ ] Text might be a bit too big?
 - [x] Append CSS to page from inside module